kzu/kzu.github.io/_posts/2016-10-01-azure-functions-complement-appinventor.md

 ---
 title: "Leveraging Azure Functions for MIT AppInventor Web Interactions"
+excerpt: |
-description: "The MIT AppInventor platform is awesome to teach kids programming concepts while building an actual Android app.
-Interacting with the web is super painful, however, and Azure Functions can provide the missing link."
+    The MIT AppInventor platform is awesome to teach kids programming concepts while building an actual Android app.
+Interacting with the web is super painful, however, and Azure Functions can provide the missing link.
 tags: [ai2, azure, functions]
 ---